-Our track record of consistent success is reflected in our students' A Level and VTQ results, it is always very gratifying to see our students moving on to access a fantastic range of higher education, apprenticeship and employment opportunities.
+Our track record of consistent success is reflected in our students' A Level and VTQ results.
+It is always very gratifying to see our students moving on to access a fantastic range of higher education, apprenticeship and employment opportunities.

-The Sixth Form at Tadcaster Grammar School is a really special, warm and happy place.
-We want all our students to feel cared for, and be known as individuals.
-We help them develop, personally and academically, into mature, well-rounded young people equipped for the challenges that lie ahead.
+The Sixth Form at Tadcaster Grammar School is a really special, warm and happy place; we want all our students to feel cared for, and be known well as individuals.
+We help them develop, personally and academically, into mature, well-rounded young people equipped for the challenges now and in the future.

 All our staff take enormous pride in working with students, and are delighted that so many Tadcaster Grammar School year 11 students choose to continue their education with us.
-We are also very pleased to welcome students who join from other schools.
+We are always very pleased to welcome students who join from other schools.